 We love sharing insights and information that we’ve learned from our customers, but we also think it’s valuable to occasionally take a step back, and set up a blog post that helps customers find answers from within themselves 🧘 Namaste 🙏

-Below, we dive into five common questions that we see on customer rubrics, explain the why behind them, and talk about things that should be taken into consideration when adding them into your QA scorecard.
+Below, we dive into five common questions that we see on customer scorecards, explain the why behind them, and talk about things that should be taken into consideration when adding them into your QA scorecard.

 Let’s jump in 👇

 Did the agent have good grammar and tone of voice?

 Let’s start with an easy one.
 Good grammar, a friendly tone of voice (or one that matches your brand values and experience) are essential aspects of any customer-facing team.